anshumjain/bean-scene-scaffold/scripts/README.md

 After successful seeding, you should have:
 - 200-500+ cafes across Houston
-- 1000+ Google reviews
-- Complete cafe details (hours, phone, website, photos)
+- Complete cafe details (hours, phone, website, basic info)
 - Proper database structure with all relationships

 ## Important Notes